AdaCompNUS/CS4278-5478-Project-Materials/README.md

 Note:
 1. Shaking without moving forward is not allowed and penealty will be given
 2. Evaluation for each map will take maximally 1500 steps
+3. Please git pull this project repository and use the correct maps (with stopsigns) to generate your control files.

 Organize your submission folder according to the following structure:
 ```